apsu-software-design/password-validation-sdjohnson351/README.md

 This repo contains code for the password validator.
 The below questions should be answered regarding your submission!

 ## Did you find the JavaScript Learning Tutor useful?
 If so, what about the tool made it useful?
 If not, why not?
-> We never got the link to it, but I was able to teach myself as much javaScript as I needed in order to make it work
+> I did not get the link to it until after I finished, but I was able to teach myself as much javaScript as I needed in order to make it work.

 ## Do you have any suggestions on how the JavaScript Learning Tutor might be improved?
-> Let us do it ;)
+> Since I did not use it, I cannot say.

 ## Did you receive help from any other sources (classmates, etc)?
 If so, please list who (be specific!).